git-caixinyu/git-caixinyu.github.io/_pages/about.md

 Achievement
 ======
 My research has led to multiple publications in top-tier robotics and control conferences and journals.
 I have developed a high-efficiency aerial robot with a hovering power loading of 9.1 g/W, significantly outperforming conventional UAVs.
 Additionally, my work on lightweight, nature-inspired monocopters explores novel flight control strategies for underactuated aerial systems.
-My contributions to aerial robotics have been recognized with the Outstanding Dynamics and Control Award (ICRA 2022), highlighting the impact of my research in scalable and reconfigurable UAV technologies.
+My contributions to aerial robotics have been recognized with the __Outstanding Dynamics and Control Paper Award (ICRA 2022)__, highlighting the impact of my research in scalable and reconfigurable UAV technologies.

 Navigation
 ======